• Skip to content

 What is the idea behind stimulants?

 Stimulant medicines increase levels of a brain chemical called dopamine.
-Increased dopamine levels can help control impulsivity, hyperactivity and inattention.
+Increased dopamine levels can help to control impulsivity, hyperactivity and inattention.
 The effects of stimulants can include enhanced alertness, wakefulness and energy.

 What does using stimulants involve?